April is a busy month with numerous activities, including the opening of our youth baseball, softball and soccer seasons.

 In last month’s election to decide the future of Maumelle, voters approved the Public Safety Tax and the Interstate 40 Interchange Project.
 Collection of the new tax will begin on July 1, 2018.
 The City is grateful to everyone who voted and especially to the “Maumelle Vision for the Future” committee, who worked diligently to promote these issues to the citizens

-The annual Easter Egg Hunt will take place on Saturday, March 31 at 9:00 a.m. at the Rolling Oaks Sports Complex.
-This annual event allows children, age 10 and under, the chance to collects eggs containing prize coupons.
-The children will participate in three age divisions.
-This annual event is sponsored by Maumelle Parks and Recreation Department, Maumelle Youth Council, Fred and Mary Peyton, and Allison Peyton Jones.
+Although this event is not in April, it will kick off Easter weekend; the annual Easter Egg Hunt will take place on Saturday, March 31 at 9:00 a.m. at the Rolling Oaks Sports Complex.
+This annual event allows children the chance to collects eggs containing prize coupons in three age divisions.
+This event is sponsored by the Maumelle Parks and Recreation Department, the Maumelle Youth Council, Fred and Mary Peyton and Allison Peyton Jones.

-The purpose of this newsletter is to keep you informed about events in Maumelle, as well as what City officials and City departments are doing.
+This newsletter is designed to keep you informed about events in Maumelle.
 If there is something specific going on in the City and you want or need more information, please contact us.
-We want to help you stay informed about your community.
+We want to help you stay informed about our community.
 I look forward to seeing more and more residents at City Council meetings, Planning Commission meetings and other public forums.